 Parshat Shoftim goes on to describe other laws meant to facilitate ethical society, laws that protect people from the capricious use of violence and power.

 Dealing with Enemies

-In a ruling often cited by progressive Jews, Parashat Shoftim, in its laws of war, commands the Israelites to offer its enemies the opportunity to surrender peacefully before the attack.
-But a thorough reading of these laws of military engagement reveals a problem with a pacifistic interpretation of Parashat Shoftim: What happens if the enemies of the Israelites accept the terms of peace?
+In a ruling often cited by progressive Jews, Parshat Shoftim, in its laws of war, commands the Israelites to offer its enemies the opportunity to surrender peacefully before the attack.
+But a thorough reading of these laws of military engagement reveals a problem with a pacifistic interpretation of Parshat Shoftim: What happens if the enemies of the Israelites accept the terms of peace?

 “If they respond peacefully and let you in, all the people present there shall serve you as forced labor.”
 (Deuteronomy 20:11) Turning your enemies into forced laborers may be a better alternative than killing them, but it can hardly be deemed progressive.

 Additionally, the mandate to extend terms of peace only applies to so-called “optional wars.”
 When it comes to “commanded wars,” including the conquest of Canaan, no offer of peace is to be extended, and no living person — man, woman, or child — is to be left alive (Deuteronomy 20:11).

 Difficulties in the Text